How to Fix a Lithium Battery That Won’t Charge: A Comprehensive Troubleshooting Guide

 3. Overheating or Temperature Extremes

+Many users report a battery charging fault in winter because the battery is too cold.
+It's true.
 Lithium-ion batteries are sensitive to temperature.
 If the battery is too hot or too cold, it may not charge properly.
 Extreme temperatures cause internal resistance, and this can interfere with charging efficiency, sometimes preventing charging altogether.
 In cold weather, if your phone’s battery isn't charging, it could be because the temperature is too low for the lithium-ion battery to function properly.
 So if you’re experiencing a lithium battery not charging, check if your device is overheating or if the battery has been exposed to low temperatures.

 4. Battery Age and Wear